See our trips

 Day 8 – Akaroa Dolphin Swim & Finish in Christchurch

-We’ve saved one last 'only in NZ' adventure for our last morning together -- a chance to get up close to very rare Hector's dolphins.
+We’ve saved one last ‘only in New Zealand’ adventure for this morning – a chance to get up close to Hector’s dolphins, the smallest and rarest dolphins in the world.
 Whether you choose to swim with them or watch from the boat, this promises to be a once-in-a-lifetime experience.
-Then we'll say our farewells in Christchurch this afternoon and send you home absolutely buzzing.
+This afternoon we’ll say our farewells in Christchurch, sending you home refreshed and revitalised with incredible stories to tell your friends and family.

 Akaroa Dolphin Swim